 When the weather isn’t so nice, head indoors to the Cumberland Pencil Museum.
 It may not sound like much, but don’t judge a book by its cover.
 This museum has tons of local history under its belt and tells some fascinating stories about the crucial role played by the humble pencil.
 The exhibit is small so don’t set a whole day aside, but it’s a great option if you’re waiting for that rain shower to pass.

-Keswick is a remote part of the country, but that doesn’t mean you won’t be eating well during your stay at Keswick holiday homes.
-At the weekly Keswick Market, you can buy locally produced cheese, fruit, vegetables and more, while the butchers and grocers on the main high street will take care of the rest.
+Keswick is a remote part of the country, but that doesn’t mean you won’t be eating well during your holiday!
+At the weekly Keswick Market, you can buy locally produced cheese, fruit, vegetables and more - perfect for a home-cooked dinner in your cosy holiday cottage.

 Things to do in Keswick: it’s all about the lakes

 One of the largest lakes in the Lake District, Derwentwater envelops several islands and is surrounded by wooded hills.
 Its beautiful shores make it one of Cumbria’s best loved attractions.

 England’s only slate mine offers underground tours and climbing opportunities.
 Watch slate being mined in the traditional way, or simply enjoy the stunning views of the lakes.